phurpatshering79/weather-journal-app/README.md

 ### API Credentials

-- [s] Create API credentials on OpenWeatherMap.com
+- [x] Create API credentials on OpenWeatherMap.com

 APIs and Routes
 ===============

 ### APP API Endpoint

-- [ ] There should be a JavaScript Object named projectData initiated in the file server.jsto act as the app API endpoint.
+- [x] There should be a JavaScript Object named projectData initiated in the file server.jsto act as the app API endpoint.

 ### Integrating OpenWeatherMap API

-- [ ] The personal API Key for OpenWeatherMap API is saved in a named const variable.
+- [x] The personal API Key for OpenWeatherMap API is saved in a named const variable.

 - [ ] The API Key variable is passed as a parameter to fetch() .#